core-wg/resource-directory/draft-ietf-core-resource-directory.md

 In the POST in the example below, these two end-points and the end-point of the presence sensor are registered as members of the group.

-It is expected that Standards Developing Organization (SDO) may develop other special purpose protocols to specify additional group links, group membership, group names and other parameters in the individual nodes.
+It is expected that Standards Developing Organizations (SDOs) may develop other special purpose protocols to specify additional group links, group membership, group names and other parameters in the individual nodes.